Inkimar/GoogleMetaExtractor-J/README.md

 [![Build Status](https://api.travis-ci.org/Inkimar/GoogleMetaExtractor-J.svg?branch=master)](https://travis-ci.org/Inkimar/GoogleMetaExtractor-J)

 =====================
-# GoogleMetaExtractor-J
+# MetaExtractor
 work-in-progress <p>

+Java:
-Java:Testing to read Image-files and reading metadata from the using Google:s meta extractor
+Testing to read Image-files and reading metadata from the using Google:s meta extractor

+## The filename
+ex.
+NHRS-GULI000000001_dors.jpg

 ## run it like this:
+prereq:
+java

-java -jar MetaExtractor-jar-with-dependencies.jar
+java -jar target/MetaExtractor-jar-with-dependencies.jar ~/Pictures

 ## probz: using a fixed path to the images